Fate-Grand-Automata/FGA/README.md

 CE images in `Fate-Grand-Automata/support/ce` folder.

 The app has some common Servant/CEs inbuilt.
 You can extract them using the `Extract Default Support Images` option.
-If you want to use any other preferred servant or ce, you need to manually include their images.
+If you want to use any other preferred servant or ce, you have to create their images using `Support Image Maker` script.

 Instead of having to select multiple ascension images for a servant, you can put all the images of a servant in a folder and select the folder in settings.
-Create the folder if it doesn't already exist.

 Here's what an example directory structure looks like: